niplav/site/notes_on_ethics.md

 throughout the ages.

-There are of course also additional reasons to exterminate some species of mosquito: 700k humans die per year from mosquito-borne diseases, and mosquitos might be better off not existing at all (with gene drives being an effective method of driving them to extinction) (see [Tomasik 2017](https://foundational-research.org/the-importance-of-wild-animal-suffering/ "The Importance of Wild-Animal Suffering") and
+There are of course also additional reasons to exterminate some species of mosquito: 700k humans die per year from mosquito-borne diseases, and it might be better for mosquitos themselves to not exist at all (with gene drives being an effective method of driving them to extinction) (see [Tomasik 2017](https://foundational-research.org/the-importance-of-wild-animal-suffering/ "The Importance of Wild-Animal Suffering") and
 [Tomasik 2016](https://reducing-suffering.org/the-importance-of-insect-suffering/ "The Importance of Insect Suffering")